guereslib/Reproducible-Research-Things/Step5Version.md

 If you are using random numbers in your research, save your random seed generator number as part of your working data.
 This way, you can later reproduce your results.

 Beginner | Copy your raw data to a cloud storage solution such as Research Vault for safe keeping. |
-Intermediate | If you are using a workflow program (pipeline pilot, KNIME, a virtual lab like [EcoCloud](https://ecocloud.org.au/) or [TINKER Humanities,Arts and Social Science Virtual Lab](https://tinker.edu.au/)), you can copy your workflow and save it as part of your documentation.
+Intermediate | If you are using a workflow program (Galaxy, KNIME, a virtual lab like [EcoCloud](https://ecocloud.org.au/) or [TINKER Humanities,Arts and Social Science Virtual Lab](https://tinker.edu.au/)), you can copy your workflow and save it as part of your documentation.
 Write the date that you ran the workflow if versions of the software are not available. |
 Advanced | <br/> If you are writing scripts (R/Python/Matlab etc), use Git.
 Griffith has a gitlab version you can use for private repositories.
 Also record the version of R/Python/Matlab, the operating system you are using and the version numbers of any library you are using.<br/>
 If you are using the HPC, also record the version of any modules you used there. |
 SUPER Advances | If you’ve heard of Docker or Singularity and you are interested, come talk to hacky hour/eResearch Services|